Some Properties of Generalized Foulkes Module: Acknowledgement

 \section{Acknowledgement}

-Sai Praveen Madireddi would like to acknowledge his Doctoral Institution Central European University.\\ P\'{a}l Heged\"{u}s was partially supported by Hungarian National Research, Development and Innovation Office (NKFIH), Grant No.~138596.
+The present work was part of the PhD thesis of Sai Praveen Madireddi at Central European University.
+He would like to acknowledge the support he received.\\ Here we would also like to acknowledge the useful comments of Erzsébet Horváth to whose memory we dedicate this article.\\ P\'{a}l Heged\"{u}s was partially supported by Hungarian National Research, Development and Innovation Office (NKFIH), Grant No.~138596.
 The project leading to this application has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, Grant agreement No.~741420